Greater Rochester International Airport: Movements

 In 2017 the airport had 87,261 aircraft operations, average 239 per day: 44% general aviation, 26% air carrier, 26% air taxi and 3% military.
 86 aircraft are based at the airport: 48 single engine, 10 multi-engine, 17 jet and 11 military.

 Terminal

 The Greater Rochester International Airport consists of a main terminal building with two angled concourses with 22 total passenger gates.
-The departures level has includes a ticketing hall, a six lane security checkpoint, post-security food court and two passenger concourses.
+The departures level includes a ticketing hall, a six lane security checkpoint, post-security food court and two passenger concourses.
 The arrivals level has four baggage claim carousels, airline baggage offices, visitor information and car rental offices.
 A three-level parking garage, designated for long-term parking and rental cars, sits across the roadway from the terminal building.
 Fairfield Inn & Suites has an on-site hotel across the street from the terminal, just east of the parking garage.

-JetBlue, Spirit, American and Southwest occupy Concourse A (also called Frederick Douglass Concourse) with gates A1-A11.
-United, Delta and Allegiant are in Concourse B (also known as Susan B. Anthony Concourse) with gates B1, B2, B2A, and B3-B10.
+JetBlue, Spirit, American, Avelo and Southwest occupy Concourse A (also called Frederick Douglass Concourse) with gates A1-A11.
+United, Delta and Allegiant are in Concourse B (also known as Susan B. Anthony Concourse) with gates B1-B10.